shaobohou/.emacs.d/README.md

 The configuration keeps user customisations in `custom.el`.
 Feel free to edit `init.el` to suit your workflow—the file is organised into clearly labelled sections for easy navigation.
-Use `C-c C-i` inside Emacs to jump straight to the configuration.
-This key chord lives in the user-reserved `C-c` control prefix and intentionally repurposes the seldom used `C-c TAB` slot.
+Use `C-c C-i` inside Emacs to jump straight to the configuration; this user-reserved control-prefix binding simply reuses the seldom-used `C-c TAB` slot that Emacs aliases to `C-c C-i` across environments.

 ### FAQ